 The Compensation and Stock Option Committee reviews executive compensation levels for its Executive Officers on a semi-annual basis to ensure that they remain competitive within the beverage industry.
 The overall value of the compensation package for an Executive Officer is determined by the Compensation and Stock Option Committee in consultation with the Chief Executive Officer, other key officers and the Board.
 The factors considered by the Compensation and Stock Option Committee include those related to both the overall performance of the Company and the individual performance of the Executive Officer.
-Consideration is also given to companies in determining appropriate compensation levels.
+Consideration is also given to comparable compensation data for individuals holding similarly responsible positions at other and peer group companies in determining appropriate compensation levels.